Fazilka: Regional dance

+Fazilka Heritage Festival

+The Fazilka Heritage Festival, held from 13 to 16 April each year, is a magnificent celebration of art, culture, and food in Fazilka City.
+Organized by the Graduates Welfare Association, Fazilka, this annual extravaganza aims to engage people from diverse communities residing in and around Fazilka.
+The festival serves a dual purpose: fostering the city's development and preserving its rich traditions and cultural heritage.
+The vibrant event takes place at the picturesque Sanjay Gandhi Memorial Park and comprises three major attractions: the Food Zone, Art and Craft Zone, and Cultural Zone.

 Climate

 The climate of the Fazilka District is, on the whole, dry and is characterized by a very hot summer, a short rainy season, and a bracing winter.
 The year may be divided into four seasons.
 The cold season is from November to March.
-This is followed by the summer season which lasts until about the end of June.
-The period from July to mid-September constitutes the south-westerly monsoon season.
+This is followed by the summer season which lasts until about the end of July.
+The period from August to mid-September constitutes the south-westerly monsoon season.
 The latter half of September and October may be termed the post-monsoon or the transition period.

 Transport

 Railway

 The first railway line through the town was set up in 1898 on the occasion of the Diamond Jubilee of the ascension to the throne by Queen Victoria.
 Fazilka was connected by railway to McLeod Ganj (now in PakMandi Sadiqganj) on the route to Bahawalnagar and then to Bahawalpur.
 Fazilka was connected by railway to Amruka (now in Pakistan) through Chaanwala.
 The tracks from Fazilka to McLeod Ganj and from Fazilka to Chaanwala are now closed, perhaps removed.

-Fazilka Junction railway station is connected to Ferozepur and Bathinda junctions of Northern Railways.
+Fazilka Junction railway station is connected to Abohar, Ferozepur, and Bathinda junctions Northern Railways.
 A new 43 km long railway line to Abohar towards the south has been constructed to shorten the distance to Bikaner by over 100 km.
 Trains on the new railway line to Abohar began running in July 2012.
 An express train started between Sri Ganganagar and Firozpur via Abohar and Fazilka in November 2012 on this track.